 - Individual accountability through the inclusion of deliverables and competencies in annual performance plans

 - Staff onboarding resources and training

-- Orientation and training for members of the Partnership’s Board of Directors
+- Orientation and cultural awareness training for members of the Partnership’s Board of Directors

 - Resources, stories and emerging news curated and made available to all Partnership staff